1995 Russell Hill subway accident: Inquest

 The 18 recommendations were taken by the TTC and turned into a 236-point "Due Diligence Checklist" of items to be addressed.
 Each year the Toronto Transit Commission receives a report on the outstanding items.
 By 2009, only 2 of the recommendations had yet to be completed.
 By 2015, all 236 recommendations had been implemented.

 Aftermath

 The TTC acted quickly following the accident to repair the defective modified Ericsson train stops.
 They also began requiring drivers to traverse grade-timing sections at a speed that would allow them to actually see the red signal change before they left the section.

 In 1997 and 1998, the behaviour of the signals themselves was changed.
 Now, when a signal is red (or double red) only because of grade timing, the (top) red light begins flashing once a train has passed the preceding signal that displayed the lunar white light.
 The trip arm remains up during this phase, but the flashing red confirms to the driver that there was a lunar white on entry to the section and that the signal can be expected to clear at any moment.
 Jeffrey's mistaken interpretation of the red signal SP71 would no longer be possible.

+In 2003, Toronto's Tarragon Theatre premiered Russell Hill, a theatrical play by Chris Earle about the impact of the disaster on several characters.